An Ultimate Guide to WhatsApp Business API Pricing

 With the WhatsApp Cloud API, you will only pay conversation-based fees directly to Meta, not the BSP.

-Here's what this means for you if use Kommo as your BSP:
+Here's what this means if you use Kommo as your BSP:

 ❌ No more WhatsApp billing section in Kommo.